wligithub/tax-tool/README.md

 #### Potential AVGO Cost Base Adjustment For Last ESPP Lot

 Generated AVGO cost base can be used as is except the last ESPP lot, which is the only one with disqualifying disposition.
-If AVGO shares from that lot are sold after 03/01/2024, its ESPP disposition status will be transitioned to qualifying.
-To reflect this change, pass `-f` to command line input, which will force espp to be considered as qualifying disposition
+It's ESPP disposition status will be transitioned to qualifying after 03/01/2024.
+If you didn't sell that lot before 03/01/2024, pass `-f` to command line input, which will force espp to be considered as qualifying disposition.

 ## Reference